 Discipline Equals Freedom — Jocko Willink

-I had mixed feelings about the Jocko Willink’s book “Discipline Equals Freedom: Field Manual”.
+I had mixed feelings about the Jocko Willink’s book “Discipline Equals Freedom: Field Manual (referral program link)”.

-On the one hand, after reading “Extreme Ownership”, I expected something that is universally applicable.
+On the one hand, after reading “Extreme Ownership (referral program link)”, I expected something that is universally applicable.
 Something that works equally well in the gym, in the office, and on the battlefield.

 On the other hand, at the end of the book there is a huge appendix containing workout plans.
 Looks like a book for someone who has signed up for a marathon, but cannot find the motivation to wake up early in the morning, and go running.